Skip to Content

 Fraudsters’ common behavioral red flags

 Management and co-workers may see warning signs of “fraudsters.”
-According to the ACFE reports, the two most common red flags continue to include living beyond one’s means and financial difficulties.
+According to the ACFE reports, the two most common red flags include living beyond one’s means and financial difficulties.
 Other warning signs include:

 Segregation of duties is a significant step toward strategic risk management.
 Start with our interactive SOD matrix.